Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Background and Motivation

-According to the European Union Agency for Cybersecurity (\cite{enisa_vulnerabilities_nodate}), a security vulnerability is \emph{a weakness an attacker could take advantage of to compromise the confidentiality, availability, or integrity of a resource}.
-Vulnerabilities can allow malicious parties to steal, destroy or modify sensitive data, causing disruption in the form of data loss, system downtime, etc..
-Depending on the severity of the vulnerability, the level of damage can be enormous.
-The damage done is twofold: It affects customers as their personal data such as credit card numbers and passwords can be stolen, and it affects businesses as their data can be stolen and their services can be disrupted.
-A data breach at Yahoo was estimated to have affected three-billion user accounts~\cite{tunggal_34_2020}, and according to the Ponemon Institute and IBM Security~\cite{noauthor_cost_2020}, the average total cost of a data breach is 3.86 million dollar.
+According to the European Union Agency for Cybersecurity~\cite{enisa_vulnerabilities_nodate}, a security vulnerability is \emph{a weakness an attacker could take advantage of to compromise the confidentiality, availability, or integrity of a resource}.
+Vulnerabilities can allow malicious parties to steal, destroy or modify sensitive data, causing disruption in the form of data loss, system downtime, etc. Depending on the severity of the vulnerability, the level of damage can be enormous.
+The damage done is twofold: it affects customers as their personal data such as credit card numbers and passwords can be stolen, and it affects businesses as their data can be stolen and their services can be disrupted.

-While reusing OSS code enables building software faster, it also puts developers at risk of distributing security vulnerabilities from their dependencies.
-On average, open-source projects have 180 package dependencies, and a large number of projects can depend on one project~\cite{github_state_2020}.
-A vulnerability in one of these dependencies can enable malicious parties to do harm.
-For example the \textit{npm} packages.
-These packages have an average of 3.5 million dependent projects.
-Despite having an average of 3.5 million dependent projects, these projects have an average of less than forty direct contributors per package.
-Voluntary contributors that need to make sure the project does not contain a vulnerability.
-Moreover, 37\% of open-source developers do not implement any sort of security testing during development, while 81\% of the users feel developers are responsible for open-source security, and only three in ten open-source maintainers consider themselves to have high security knowledge ~\cite{tal_state_2019}.
-As a consequence, a large portion of applications is vulnerable to malicious parties.
+The adoption of software reuse, particularly of third-party libraries released under open-source licenses, has dramatically increased over the past two decades.
+It has become so pervasive in today's software, including commercial products, that the once clear-cut distinction between proprietary and open-source software has gradually blurred.
+Whereas traditionally software vendors used to have full control on the entire development process of most of the components that made up their products, nowadays a large part of the codebases of those products come from community-developed free open-source (FOSS) projects, managed by independent parties, each with their own unsynchronized lifecycles, heterogeneous quality standards, and development practices.
+Building upon these free, high-quality, community-developed building blocks, vendors can focus their efforts on differentiating features and deliver innovative capabilities faster.
+When doing so, however, they become responsible for assessing and mitigating the impact that a vulnerability in those open-source components might have on their products.
+On average, open-source projects have 180 package dependencies, and a large number of projects can depend on one project~\cite{github_state_2020}: a vulnerability in any one of these dependencies can enable malicious parties to do harm.
+For example, in the \textit{npm} ecosystem, the average package has 3.5 million dependent projects but fewer than 40 direct contributors.
+Moreover, 37\% of open-source developers do not implement any sort of security testing during development, while 81\% of the users feel developers are responsible for open-source security, and only three in ten open-source maintainers consider themselves to have high security knowledge~\cite{tal_state_2019}.